 13. Delete Any Unwanted Voicemails to Avoid a Full Inbox

-Here’s another great tip, after you’re done reading this article (and maybe sharing it on social media to help a brother out), access your phone’s voicemail.
+Here’s another great tip: after you’re done reading this article, access your phone’s voicemail.
 You can typically do this by dialing your own number into your smartphone and entering a PIN, which brings up the voicemail menu.
 After doing this, make sure to clear your inbox of unwanted messages.

 14. Continue Checking Your Email Inbox and Spam Folder

 Another way that potential hiring managers and recruiters contact applicants is by email.
 With that in mind, make sure that you have a way to stay on top of checking your email inbox.
 You don’t need to obsessively check your inbox every five minutes or anything.
 It is a good idea to check your email multiple times throughout the day, especially while you’re job hunting.